smartdevicelink/sdl_server/documentation/docs/Policy Table/Application Policies/index.md

 A default application configuration can be stored in the **app_policies** object as a property named **default**.
 This property's value is an object containing any valid [application property](#Application-Property) excluding **certificate** and **nicknames**.

 ## Device
-// TODO:  What is this used for?
+Permissions granted to the user's device post-DataConsent.

 ## Example
-An example of how the Application Policy portion of a policy table might look.
+An example of how the Application Policy portion of a Policy Table might look.

     "app_policies": {
         "default": {